I'm asking for your help in the fight for the Peel Health Campus.

 Recently the federal government invested an extra $190 million into the WA Hospitals.
 But health funding is distributed according to the State Government's priorities.
 The McGowan government didn't consider the Peel region a priority.

 Alongside Zak Kirkup MLA, I'm calling on the McGowan Labor Government to stop ignoring us, and to invest in Mandurah.
-We need:

 Sign if you agree that the Peel region needs a better hospital!